gdiseattle/gdi-new-intermediate-htmlcss/README.md

 http-server -a localhost -p 9000
 ```

-Open in your favorite browser.
+Open http://localhost:9000 in your favorite web browser.
 Yay!